zachoriel/We-Have-C-At-Home/README.md

 I tested four variations of a system that generates data over time.
 Some used Unity’s built-in memory tools, others used my custom arena system.
 I tracked speed, memory usage, and how often Unity had to “clean up” memory (garbage collection — GC).

-The results: my arena system used significantly less memory, ran a little faster, and avoided performance stutters caused by uncontrollable memory cleanup.
+The results: my arena system reduced memory usage significantly (up to 60%), ran a little faster, and avoided performance stutters caused by uncontrollable memory cleanup; resulting in a smoother experience for processes that are usually prone to freezes/spikes.
 </details>

 <details>